IceRaptor/HumanResources/README.md

 * Random list of merc company names as the hiring company
 * Account for inflated hiring bonuses when recalculating on rehire
 * Check events for crew callsigns; I think they only have names?
+* Commander should have neither hatred/loyalty/attitude
+* Expense costs should be exponential?
+* Renewal should update terms, not 'same terms'